SBA Loan Rates

 The 504 program consists of 2 loans:

-- first mortgage for approx 50% of the project cost
+- a first mortgage for approx 50% of the purchase price (or construction or refinance) + plus costs

-- 504 second mortgage guaranteed by the SBA (this is the rate referenced above).
+- a second mortgage for 30% to 40% of the total financing (this is the rate mentioned above)

 SBA 7a Loan Rates

-SBA 7a rates can be either fixed or variable.
+SBA loan rates for the 7a program can be either fixed or variable.

-The 25 year fixed rate is very competitive and never adjusts.
-These loans are available if the majority of the loan proceeds are used for commercial real estate.
-The underwriting can be a little tougher than for a variable rate, but this is a phenomenal opportunity to lock in great low rates for the long term if you qualify.
+The 25 year fixed rate is for transactions where the majority of the loan proceeds are used for commercial real estate.
+The underwriting can be a little tougher for a fixed rate than for a variable rate, but if you qualify you can lock in great rate for the long term.

+Variable interest rates are typically Prime + a margin "not to exceed 2.75%."
 The margin is set by the lender based on their cost of funds and the quality of the loan.
-Most lenders will offer something between Prime + 1.25% and Prime + 2.75%.
-7a loans can also be based on the one month LIBOR rate.
+Most lenders will offer a rate between Prime + .50% and Prime + 2.75% with the lower rates going to the more qualified borrowers and the higher rates for the harder transactions.
+7a loan rates can also be based on the one month LIBOR rate.

-The SBA 7a is also a great solution for business acquisitions as well as refinancing of business debt or partner buyouts and the rates can be fixed or variable for up to 10 years.
+The SBA 7a is a great solution for business acquisitions as well as refinancing of business debt or partner buyouts.

-First mortgage rates and terms will vary depending on the type and size of the loan with the 5 year fixed rate/25 year amortization being the most common.
-After the initial 5 years the loan could adjust as frequently as monthly or as infrequently as every 5 years depending on the lender.
+The 5 year fixed rate with a 25 year amortization is a popular product.
+After the initial 5 years the rate could adjust as frequently as monthly or as infrequently as every 5 years depending on the lender.

-The combination of the 2 loans and the fact that the second mortgage is always permanently fixed make for very attractive 504 loan terms.
+The combination of the 2 loans and the fact that the second mortgage is always permanently fixed make very attractive rate scenarios possible.

-SBA 504 Equipment Loans are typically 10 years and can be anywhere from .25 to 1.5% lower than commercial real estate transactions.
+SBA 504 Equipment Loans are typically 10 years and can be anywhere from .25 to 1.5% lower in rate than commercial real estate transactions.

 SBA 504 Refinance Rates may be slightly higher and "multi-purpose" property rates are typically lower than single or special use properties like hotels or self storage properties.

-There is also a low rate SBA fixed rate option available for multi-use properties and some special use/single purpose properties for the first mortgage portion of the 504 program.
-The loan is fixed for the entire term of the 25 year first mortgage.
+The low rate SBA 25 year fixed rate first mortgage option is available for strong borrowers (strong cash flow, very good credit and credit scores, etc.) financing multi-use properties under the 504 program.
+The loan is fixed for the entire term of the 25 yearfirst mortgage.

 Please contact us for more information about this program: 1-800-414-5285